Greetings from Scoutable and welcome to our February Wrap Up.

 PROPERTY OF THE MONTH

-Positioned in the "Paris end" of Potts Point, it's located on a wide tree lined street, within walking distance to restaurant and retail facilities of Potts Point and Darlinghurst, St Vincent's Hospital, harbour parks, Kings Cross Station and the CBD.
+The complex was built in the 1930s, with 20 apartments in the block.
+Positioned in a tree lined cul-de-sac, it's within walking distance to restaurant and retail facilities of Darlinghurst, Surry Hills, Paddington and Potts Point and well as St Vincent's Hospital, National Art School, Kings Cross Station and the CBD.

 It's important to note than some banks require a minimum internal space of 40-50sqm as part of their lending criteria so it's worth shopping around for the right loan if you're looking into purchasing a small property.